nvdn99/mp07/README.md

 # Car Management System

+Welcome to the Car Management System, a full-stack web application for managing information about cars.
+This system consists of a backend server built with Node.js and Express, connected to a MongoDB database, and a frontend user interface created with React.

-This repository contains a simple Car Management System implemented using Express.js for the backend and React.js for the frontend.
-The system allows users to add cars with details such as model, year, and color, and view the list of added cars.
+The Car Management System allows users to perform various operations related to cars, such as adding new cars and displaying a list of existing cars.
+The system is built using modern web technologies, including Node.js, Express, MongoDB, and React.

+# Features

+Add a Car: Users can add information about a new car, including the model, year, and color.
+Display Cars: The system provides an interface to view a list of all cars stored in the database.

 # Backend (Express.js)